 The thermostat control knob is used to select the temperature of the warmer drawer.
-It is located at the left side of the oven control.
+It is located on the control panel.
 The temperatures are approximate, and are designated by HI, MED and LO.
 The control can be set to the three settings, or anywhere between.

 - 1. To set the thermostat, push in and turn the knob to the desired setting. - 2.
 For best results, preheat the drawer before adding food.
-An empty drawer will reach the LO setting in about 12 minutes, the MED setting in about 15 minutes, and the HI setting in about 18 minutes. - 3.
-When done, turn the thermostat control to OFF.
+An empty drawer will reach the LO setting in about 12 minutes, the MED setting in about 15 minutes, and the HI setting in about 18 minutes. - When done, turn the thermostat control to OFF.

-Setting Warmer Drawer Controls (some models, continued)
+Setting Warmer Drawer Controls (some models) (continued)